NickBulbeck/CampaignChart/storyBoard.md

         Tasks []
     do NOT record a Munro's parent.

-# Story 2: adding Toips to any Munro
+# Story 2: adding Tops to any Munro

 Which means that you right-click the Munro in the chart, and a noption appears to add a Top.
 This means the pop-up menu business that is already underway.